zowe/docs-site/docs/troubleshoot/cli/mustgather-cli.md

 ### Log levels

-Environment variables are available to specify logging level and the CLI home directory **Important\!** Setting the log level to TRACE or ALL might result in "sensitive" data being logged.
+Environment variables are available to specify logging level and the CLI home directory.

+**Important\!** Setting the log level to TRACE or ALL might result in "sensitive" data being logged.
 For example, command line arguments will be logged when TRACE is set.

 | Environment Variable | Description | Values | Default |